The-Quill/SE-Flag-Bot/readme.md

 ##What is this?

-A bot that posts flagged messages
+A bot that posts flagged messages.

+#Notice:

+I am no longer in active development of this project, nor do I run the bot on the network anymore.

+I will provide feedback and assistance if help is needed, otherwise, have fun.

 ---
 ##How to get started